April 21, 2022 Roberto Puzzanghera 0 comments

 disabled since the connection between the apache

-proxy and the solr
+proxy and the Solr

 server is via http